Welcome from the Program Director

 You will be assisted by a highly proficient staff of nurses, clinical pharmacists, care managers and supportive therapies as well as our highly dedicated attending physician staff.
 Interaction across our multiple residencies will promote a “fellowship of learning” as well.
 This program is designed to allow any resident to pursue their desired career path, whether this may include community EM, academic EM or fellowship training.
 Opportunities to function as a medical educator and full member of hospital committees will also be afforded, providing valuable experience for your future practice.
-Pursuit of research interests, and quality improvement projects is encouraged, with medical and statistical support available through our academic affiliations.
+Pursuit of research interests and quality improvement projects is encouraged, with medical and statistical support available through our academic affiliations.

-Alexander Bobrov, DO FACEP
+Alexander Bobrov, DO, FACEP

-Emily Barbee, MD FACEP
+Emily Barbee, MD, FACEP

-Derek Davis, MD
+Derek Davis, DO